dblblaster/lutris-db/games/discworld/discworld-cd-v2.md

 ### description

-The PC CD-ROM Version 2.
-Discworld: The Directors Cut.
+Made to run using system's scummvm binary.
+Persistent scummvm config stored in game directory.

 ### notes

 ```
+Requires scummvm (https://www.scummvm.org/) package for your Linux distribution to be installed.

-Doesn't require any patches, this version shipped with all bugs fixed.
+Doesn't require any patches, this version (CD v2, Discworld: The Directors Cut) shipped with all bugs fixed.
 Version information: https://www.us.lspace.org/games/discworld/faq.html#part2.3
 ```